Thomas J. Homer: Illinois House of Representatives

 In the 1982 election, Homer ran as the Democratic candidate against Republican candidate Thomas C. Schrepfer, a physician from Havana, Illinois, on a platform of lowering unemployment, fixing deteriorating roads, and helping local school finances.
 Homer was elected and represented the 91st district for six terms.

 From 1982 to 1994, Homer served six terms in the Illinois House of Representatives, as a Democrat of the 91st District which comprises parts of Fulton, Mason, Peoria, Tazewell counties in Central Illinois.
 At various points during his six terms, he served as Chairman of the House Judiciary Committee and Majority Floor Leader.
-He also maintained a private law practice in Canton, Illinois, engaging in the general practice of law, including estate planning, real estate law, criminal defense and civil litigation.
+He also maintained a private law practice in Canton, Illinois, engaging in the general practice of law, including estate planning, real estate law, criminal defense, and civil litigation.
 Homer tried a number of jury cases as a plaintiff's lawyer and criminal defense attorney.

 In 1986, he was mentioned as a potential candidate for Lieutenant Governor of Illinois, but opted to run for reelection.
 In 1990, Homer and fellow Democrat Bill Edley, were opponents of the decision to rebury the unearthed remains of Native Americans found at Dickson Mounds unburied.

 In the 1994 United States House of Representatives elections, Homer ran for the Democratic nomination to succeed Robert H. Michel, the retiring House Minority Leader.
-However, Homer lost the primary to trial lawyer, G. Douglas Stephens who previously ran competitive elections against Michel in 1982 and in 1988.
+However, Homer lost the primary to trial lawyer, G. Douglas Stephens, who previously ran competitive elections against Michel in 1982 and in 1988.
 Ray LaHood, a former State Representative and Michel's Chief of Staff, won the election.
 Homer was succeeded in the Illinois House by Michael K. Smith.

 Judgeship

+In 1995, Judge Allan Strouder died in office.
+In the 1996 election, Homer was the Democratic nominee to fill the remainder of Strouder’s term.
+Homer defeated Republican candidate John F. Michela, who was originally appointed to the vacancy created by Allan Strouder’s death.
 From 1996 to 2002, Homer was elected to serve as an Illinois Appellate Court Judge of the Third District, presiding over appeals by litigants from trial court decisions throughout a 21-county jurisdiction in North Central Illinois.
 During this time, Homer authored numerous written judicial decisions, opinions that serve as legal precedent throughout the State of Illinois.
 And he was twice elected by his fellow justices to serve as the Presiding Justice of the Court.

 He stepped down from the bench in 2002 and founded The Homer Law Firm in 2004.
-The Homer Law Firm in Naperville, Illinois, focuses on estate planning, asset protection, probate, trust administration and civil mediation.
-As a Certified Financial Planner, he also advises clients with respect to wealth accumulation and wealth preservation strategies.
+The Homer Law Firm in Naperville, Illinois focuses on estate planning, asset protection, probate, trust administration, and civil mediation.
+As a Certified Financial Planner, he also advises clients concerning wealth accumulation and wealth preservation strategies.
 Homer serves as an instructor at the Estate Retirement Planning Seminars sponsored by the Illinois State Retirement System (SRS) and Judicial Retirement System (JRS).